 The government guarantees 70% of the finance to the lender.
-As the borrower, you are always 100% website.
+As the borrower, you are always 100% liable for the debt.

-Loans are available through a network of accredited lenders, listed on the British Business Bank's
+Loans are available through a network of accredited lenders, listed on the British Business Bank's website.

 Eligibility

 You may be eligible for a loan through the Recovery Loan Scheme if your business: